avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 ### Part 4: Use NLP to transform text data into numeric values
+In order to perform predictive models on the dataset, the text data must first be transformed into numeric values.
+I used pd.get_dummies which is a one-hot-encoding process to transform Country, Province, and Variety into a 1 or 0.
+I then used TF-IDF from sklearn to transform the wine descriptions into weighted tokens.

 #### Step 1: Use One Hot Encoding to transform Province, Country, and Variety into 1 or 0